Geographer creates infographics on Puna lava flow

 A visual guide to the lava flow in Puna.

 Kimura is an affiliate faculty member of the UH Hilo geography and environmental sciences department, and when the Hawai‘i County Civil Defense and Hawaiian Volcano Observatory started discussing worst case scenarios of the current lava flow, he saw a need for easily accessible information about demographics and businesses in Puna that would help the community make important decisions.
-He started posting his maps and analysis on a Facebook page called Lower Puna Infographics by Dr. Mark Kimura.
+So he started posting his maps and analysis on Facebook at Lower Puna Infographics by Dr. Mark Kimura.
 (UPDATE: to find infographics on the 2014 flow, scroll through to 2104 section).

 For his analysis, Kimura is using Geographic Information Systems or GIS, which are computer systems designed to capture and analyze spatial or geographical data.
 For many of the images, he is using a GIS tool called Esri Community Analyst, which he learned as a former postdoc and member of the UH Hilo Spatial Data Analysis and Visualization Lab.
 Esri is used by organizations and communities around the world that are using GIS to increase spatial literacy, protect the environment, assist with disaster response, and support humanitarian affairs.
 With this computerized tool, Kimura creates the maps of Puna and pulls up the statistics.

 Kimura says the making of the maps is helping him to grow as a scientist and as a person.

 “To be honest, I’m a bit scared of possible impacts my [infographics] may have on people,” he says.
 “The responsibilities that come with the information I share feel too much at times.
 But my salary for the past three years has been paid by tax payers, so if I can help people using my skills and resources, I have to do this.
 After reading people’s comments by people who live in the affected area and those who have their loved ones living in lower Puna, I can’t stop.”